Optimizing the pictures you add to your site

 Large images will cost you traffic to your site.
 If your page takes more than 10 seconds to load, your visitors will run away faster than you can say "back button" (tools.pingdom.com).

-To help resolve this issue, you can use the Picture Widget to optimize the images on your page.
+To help resolve this issue, you can use a Picture widget to optimize the images on your page.
 When you upload your image to the File Manager, the original image is stored in the File Manager.
-The optimization of the image only takes place when added to the page using the Picture Widget.
+The optimization of the image only takes place when added to the page using a Picture widget.

 When the image is added to the page, there is a toggle button that allows you to turn the Optimizer "On" or "Off".
-If your image is already uploaded, and you want to edit it, you can locate the toggle by clicking on the "Edit" link on your Picture Widget.
+If your image is already uploaded, and you want to edit it, you can locate the toggle by clicking Edit on your Picture widget.
 The toggle button is located at the bottom of the dialog box.